ODF (OpenDocument Format): Introduction and Translation

 ODS (OpenDocument Spreadsheet)

-Spreadsheet documents for table data calculation and analysis, similar to Microsoft Excel's XLS or XLSX formats.
+Spreadsheet documents for tabular data calculation and analysis, similar to Microsoft Excel's XLS or XLSX formats.

 Used for financial statements, budgets, data analysis, statistical data, etc.